ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

     esmvaltool run cmorizers/recipe_daily_era5.yml

-(Note that the ``recipe_daily_era5.yml`` adds the next day of the new year to the input data.
-This is because one of the fixes needed for the ERA5 data is to shift (some of) the data half an hour back in time, resulting in a missing record on the last day of the year.)
+Note that the ``recipe_daily_era5.yml`` adds the next day of the new year to the input data.
+This is because one of the fixes needed for the ERA5 data is to shift (some of) the data half an hour back in time, resulting in a missing record on the last day of the year.
+ERA5 data can be downloaded using `era5cli <https://era5cli.readthedocs.io>`_.

-To add support for new variables using this method, one needs to add dataset-specific fixes to the ESMValCore.
-For more information about fixes, see: :ref:`fixing data <esmvalcore:fixing_data>`.

 .. _supported_datasets: